THE PARENTS’ GUIDE TO MODEL UNITED NATIONS

 - Verbal Commendation

 Some other awards that conferences give out include Best Position Paper, Best Debater, Best Novice Delegate, Best Draft Resolution, Diplomacy Awards, and more.
 Some conferences choose not to give out awards.
-Conferences who do choose to give out individual awards will many times give out school awards to recognize performance by teams.
+Conferences that do choose to give out individual awards will many times give out school awards to recognize performance by teams.

 DOES MODEL UN HELP WITH COLLEGE APPLICATIONS?